 - Repeatedly or purposefully engaging in activities which unreasonably tax computing and network resources or go beyond their intended or acceptable use.
 Borrowing, lending, falsifying or misusing a computer account, or allowing, or facilitating the unauthorized access to use of school computing resources by a third party.

 - Using school computing resources to gain or attempt to gain unauthorized access to computing resources either inside or outside of school.

-- Interfering with the operation of the school’s information technology resources by deliberately attempting to degrade or disrupt resource performance, security, or administrative operation.
+- Interfering with the operation of the school’s information technology resources by deliberately attempting to degrade or disrupt resource performance, security, or administrative operations.

-- Intercepting or attempting to intercept or otherwise monitor any communications not explicitly intended for him or her without authorization.
+- Intercepting or attempting to intercept or otherwise monitor any communications not explicitly intended for them without authorization.